iotux/log-parser/README.md

    ```bash
    chmod +x parser.js
    ```

-For your convenience, you can copy the program to any location on your **PATH** and rename.
+For your convenience, you can copy the program to any location on your **PATH** and rename it.
 Example:

 ```bash
 cp logparser.js ~/bin/logparser